Togeri/css-flexbox-slack/README.md

 ## Introduction

-In orderto practice our new **Flexbox** I implemented the *responsiveness* of Slack's former landing page.
+In order to practice some **Flexbox**, I implemented the *responsiveness* of Slack's former landing page.

 You can acess the web demo **[here](https://togeri.github.io/lab-css-flexbox-slack/)**